NaxyPython/Portfolio/Time_Series/README.md

 **Hervé Boutrin**
 Data Scientist specializing in machine learning, predictive modeling, and advanced data analysis.
 For more information or collaboration opportunities, please visit my [professional profile](https://www.malt.fr/profile/herveboutrin).

----

-### Updating Script Comments to English

-Below is a guideline for updating the comments in the script:

-1. Replace French comments with their English equivalents, for example:
-   - `# Chargement des données` → `# Loading the data`
-   - `# Tests de stationnarité` → `# Stationarity tests`
-   - `# Visualisation des résultats` → `# Results visualization`

-2. Ensure clarity in the comments by explaining the purpose of each block of code in English.

-Would you like me to update the script comments for you as well?
-If yes, please share the updated or complete script file, and I'll make the changes for you.